fat-fuzzy/rocks/apps/doc/src/assets/usages/005+package-playbook.md

 ### Providing content

-The components' documentation content from their corresponding markdown assets, which must be located in the `src/assets/ui` folder of the doc website (assuming `ui` is the name of the route used to render the demo).
+The components' documentation content comes from their corresponding markdown assets, which must be located in the `src/assets/ui` folder of the doc website (assuming `ui` is the name of the route used to render the demo).

 The markdown also provides the metadata necessary to render the inputs for the style props required by the element.